ca25nada/spawncamping-wallhack/README.md

 # spawncamping-wallhack
 A WIP Stepmania 5 theme aimed primarily for KB players.

 Requirements: StepMania 5.0.8 or later.
+Mouse related functions only work on Windows.

 ---
 ### Acknowledgements